noahjkrueger/KBMSTR/README.md

 This data collected is intended for use in the KBMSTR genetic algorithm, and we do not send this data to _anyone_, not even ourselves; this data does **not** leave your computer.

-Once you have collected enough data, press <kbd>CRTL</kbd> + <kbd>C</kbd> to signal the program to stop.
+Once you have collected enough data, press <kbd>CRTL</kbd> + <kbd>C</kbd> within the terminal to signal the program to stop.
 If you exit out of the program before doing this, there is no guarantee that all data will be saved and packed nicely into a compressed file - ready for use in generating keyboard layouts.

-Once the program terminates, a zip file containing all the collected data will appear in the same directory.
+Once the program terminates, a .zip archive containing all the collected data will appear in the same directory.
 You are able to do this as many times as you want, as the generation can read multiple zip archives.

 We highly recommend the deletion of this data once a personalized